miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 ### Reasoning Trace

-Trough all this process the LLM generates text that is recursively added to the prompt.
+Through all this process the LLM generates text that is recursively added to the prompt.
 This generated text is the reasoning trace.

 <p align="center">
   <img src="../../media/2024-11-17-llm-agents/reasoning_trace.webp" width="80%" />